READ THE ARTICLE

 This is a very workable principle as it opens the door to helping anyone bring improvement to an area of his life.

-For example, a social worker is visiting a woman called Mrs. O’Leary in her home.
+social worker is visiting a woman called Mrs. O’Leary in her home.
 Mrs. O’Leary has a lot of problems and tells them to the social worker.

 Let’s say Mrs. O’Leary complains that her husband is drunk all the time and never brings home any pay.
 The furniture is all broken and the rent is behind.